damiantgill/js-parser-combinators/README.md

 console.log(phrase_string_parser('The cow is grumpy')); //succeeds — the exclamation is optional;
 ```

 The **repeat** combinator is the most complicated.
 It is actually a parametric combinator, taking a min and optional max parameter before producing a combinator which can the combine parsers under the repetition operation.
-It's signature is ***(min, max) → [parsers] → Cursor → Result***.
+It's signature is ***(min, max) → [parsers] → Parser***.

 ```javascript
 import {$, string_parser, repeat} from "./parser.js";